 9 Benefits of the Consistent Use of POs

 We all know what a purchase order (PO) is, but do we understand the vital importance POs play in managing our company’s procurement process?
-In our continuing series covering the basic steps in the procurement cycle, we offer nine ways that the humble purchase order serves a vitally important role in controlling costs, driving efficiency, delivering key insights, and incorporating best business practices.
+In our continuing series covering the basic steps in the procurement cycle, we offer nine ways that the humble purchase order system serves an important role in controlling costs and cash flow, driving efficiency, delivering key insights, and incorporating best business practices.

 Avoiding Duplicate Orders